 Working with Kitchener Public Library (KPL), Daniela and her students hosted several Family Board Game Fun events in which we introduced children and families to many new board games that can be played by children as young as 2 years of age and that can be played in only 10-15 minutes.
 The events were very successful and enjoyed by patrons!
 What was especially unique about these events was seeing groups of siblings, parents and children, grandparents and children all playing and having fun together, with a diverse number of languages spoken.
-Daniela worked with KPL to curate a new collection of board games for children that was introduced into circulation at KPL's Central Branch in April 2021.
-The collection has been so successful that Daniela and the library are now working on a new set of board games to add to the collection.
+Daniela worked with KPL to curate a new collection of 34 board games for young children that was introduced into circulation at KPL's Central Branch in April 2021.

-This outreach project was covered in the University of Waterloo's News
+This outreach project was first covered in the University of Waterloo's News

 Please note that the materials below are those that Daniela and her students worked on and provided to the library.
 Much more work went on at the library to get this collection off the ground.
 If you are interested in learning more about the library side, please contact Kitchener Public Library - Central Branch for details.

-Board Games in KPL's collection - April 2021
+Board Games in KPL's Collection for Young Children (2 to 8 years) - April 2021

-- The 34 board games in KPL's collection were chosen to meet a number of criteria.
+- The original 34 board games in KPL's collection for young children were chosen to meet a number of criteria.
 Some of the most important criteria I took into account when choosing the set of games were:

 - suitable for children from approximately 2 to 8 years of age